caposcar1998/tec-ride/README.md

 ```
 ## Create transactions

-1.Add a new file into contracts
+1. Add a new file into contracts

 2. Add this file to your ```migrations.sol```